yurelle/FBI_Active_Shooter_Incidents/README.md

 There are a few other views, but they are mostly used to build these main views.

-It may be a little slow (up to 10 seconds or so), because PHP My Admin is not very efficient at parsing large datasets and converting them into HTML for display in the browser, but the actual DB side of things should return in well under 1 second for all views.
+It may be a little slow for the yearly ones (up to 10 seconds or so), because PHP My Admin is not very efficient at parsing large datasets and converting them into HTML for display in the browser, but the actual DB side of things should return in well under 1 second for all views.

 Obviously, if you know SQL, you can run more complex queries, but my goal was to provide easy access for those who may not be accustomed to databases.

 ## Data Duplication: Multi-State & Multi-Shooter Incidents
 Depending upon how you query the database, a small portion of data may or may not be duplicated.
 However, there are ways to query the data which avoids the duplication entirely.
-Typically, only queries which break the data out by state or by shooter, end up incuring this duplication.
+Typically, only queries which group the incident & casualty data by State or by shooter, end up incurring this duplication.
+The views which display the number of shooters by attributes of the shooter (ex: gender, age, fate, etc.), do not duplicate any data.

-When grouping by state, the duplicated data accounts for around 1% of the total casualty data (See tables below).
+When grouping by State, the duplicated data accounts for around 1% of the total casualty data (See tables below).
 When grouping by shooter, the duplicated data acounts for around 1-4%.

-"By State" Duplication:
+Incidents & Casualties "By State" Duplication:
 ```
     Incidents
         W/Dups:   492